Going stir crazy

 — Now, place your molds, brushed with butter, in the hot skillet for a few minutes over medium heat, then ladle the risen dough carefully into each mold, about halfway up.

-— Cook over medium heat until little bubbles start to form on the crumpets and when bubbles begin and the tops still look a bit gooey, lower the heat and continue to cook until the goo is gone.
+— Cook over medium heat until little bubbles start to form on the crumpets, and when bubbles begin and the tops still look a bit gooey, lower the heat and continue to cook until the goo is gone.

 At this point, serve with a strong cuppa and your next Barbara Pym novel waiting patiently until breakfast or tea is finished.